 STAY SAFE DURING COVID-19: In the interest of safety, we are strictly limiting enrollment to 15 people.
+Will will also ask for a negative PCR test 3 days before the event, and a negative rapid test within 24 hours of the event.
 Please read our COVID-19 Precautions & Preparations to understand our additional strategies.

 Empathy can be enlivening and healing—but it can also lead to the emotional, physical, and spiritual exhaustion known as burnout.
 Healers, helpers, and empaths are often motivated by deep caring for others, but when we are repeatedly exposed to suffering without adequate support, it takes a toll on our own health and capacity to support others and ourselves.

 - Opening Night Music and Imagery Session with Sarah St. Onge